Molecular and Cellular Oncology (MCO) Research Program

 The MCO Research Program has members across the University of Kentucky campus, representing four colleges and sixteen departments.

 Markey Research Member profiles can be accessed through the Scholars@UK platform.
-Click below to search Markey members.
+Click below to see the MCO members and their profiles.

 The MCO Program has monthly meetings which are used to discuss research in-progress and grant preparation.
 Leaders also coordinate with other program leaders, inviting CP and TO presentations to foster collaboration, and SRF Directors regularly present updates of the services and capabilities of their facilities.